Skip to main content

 Deploying a Node.js/socket.io app to Openshift

-As a follow up to my previous article on how to Deploy Node.js & MongoDB app to AppFog, today I am going to explain how to deploy your app to Openshift.
+Following on from my previous article on how to deploy a Node.js & MongoDB app to AppFog, here’s how to deploy your app to Openshift.

-Openshift gives 3 'gears' (instances) for free and their sizes are 'small' which means that you get the basic setup (512 MB - compare this with AppFog's 2GB and 1GB of disk space).
-In more scientific terms:
+Openshift gives you 3 “gears” (instances) for free.
+They’re sized “small,” meaning you get the basic setup (512 MB compared to AppFog’s 2GB, plus 1GB of disk space).
+In more technical terms:

 A Gear is a container with a set of resources that allows users to run their applications.
 OpenShift runs many Gears on each virtual machine and dynamically distributes Gears across them.

-Here's what you need to do in order to get up and running with Openshift - I am assuming that you've already registered yourself.
-My preference is to use the command line interface but of course you can use their web user interface as well to achieve the same thing.
+Here’s what you need to get up and running with Openshift.
+I’m assuming you’ve already registered.
+My preference is the command line, but you can use their web interface to achieve the same thing.

 sudo gem install rhc